bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 * NEW : Add checking installed wordpress version.

 = V1.4 - 11.10.2013 =
-* NEW: Added ability to switch on/off execution of shorcodes in pdf and printing output.
+* NEW: Added ability to switch on/off execution of shortcodes in pdf and printing output.
 * NEW: Added new screenshots.
 * Update : Updated code, changed some styles.
 * Bugfix : Content on PDF preview now is shown.